 So, if a lot of vehicles are out-of-action due to specific parts failures, or drivers are having repeated types of prangs, you should look to check:

-For endemic wear issues at regular services to get ahead of problems
+- For endemic wear issues at regular services to get ahead of problem

 3. You’ll gain a full understanding of service and maintenance costs